 - Secure Multi-party Computation (MPC): TLDR; Makes use of philosophical questions and assumes a server that will never be hacked, which is a bad assumption.

-- Zero-knowledge Proofs (ZKPs): Is solely focussed on answering questions with a Yes or No.
+- Zero-knowledge Proofs (ZKPs): Is solely focused on answering questions with a Yes or No.

 - Deterministic and Order-preserving Encryption (OPE): This classifier for secure computation includes partial encryption algorithms that allow for certain operations.
 The Numer.ai project uses an OPE algorithm.